Houdini 21.0 Nodes Geometry nodes

 On this page

-The TimeShift SOP will cook its input at a different time than it itself is cooking on.
-This allows one to gain access to earlier or later frames, or to retrieve data always at a specific absolute frame.
+The TimeShift SOP cooks its input at a different time than it cooks itself.
+This allows you to gain access to earlier or later frames, or to retrieve data at a specific absolute frame.

-Note that the TimeShift SOP doesn’t cache the input, so depending on how the data is accessed, the Cache node may be more efficient.
+Note that the TimeShift SOP doesn’t cache the input, so depending on how the data is accessed, the Cache SOP may be more efficient.

 Parameters